UPPMAX/NAISS_Slurm/docs/slurm.md

     Remember to change the project ID to your own!

-!!! note "Time/walltime"
+!!! note "Some comments on time/walltime"

     - the job **will** terminate when the time runs out, whether it has finished or not
     - you will only be "charged" for the consumed time
-    - asking for more time than needed will generally make the job take longer to start
+    - asking for a lot more time than needed will generally make the job take longer to start
     - short jobs can start quicker (backfill)
     - if you have no idea how long your job takes, ask for "long" time
-    - Conclusion: Ask for "a bit" more time than needed, but not too much
+    - **Conclusion**: It is typically a good idea to overbook your job with perhaps 30% (or more).

 !!! note